AhmedAhres/whats-on-my-plate/README.md

 - What's on my plate?

 The aim is to provide, depending on the country the user lives in, data about the origin and characteristics of the food he/she eats.
+It can also be interesting for the user to see information about his/her country of origin (in case the user lives in a different country).

 # Datasets
 In order to answer these research questions, we will be looking at the ***Open Food Facts*** database.
 This dataset provides us with information about the ingredients, category, nutrition score, countries where sold and produced for every product in the supermarkets worldwide.
 For example, by analyzing where a certain product is produced and sold, we can answer questions regarding trading between the different countries.
 Moreover, we will be using the data-set containing for the geographical position of the center of each country.
 The data-set was taken from the following link: https://developers.google.com/public-data/docs/canonical/countries_csv?fbclid=IwAR11sd1ArI7yBbHAJvsvNCUmOaxdwf__o5bd1w8RepWD47NrVO30vN8Ka_0